faros-ai/airbyte-connectors/sources/pagerduty-source/README.md

 ```

 #### Run
-Then return to the Pagerduty connector directory and run any of the connector
+Then return to the PagerDuty connector directory and run any of the connector
 commands as follows:
 ```
 docker run --rm pagerduty-source spec